 2. Assess

-- NBPE considers financially material environmental, social and governance factors alongside traditional factors in its investment decisions.
+- NBPE considers financially material environmental, social, and governmental factors alongside traditional factors in their investment decisions.
 These factors are generally no more significant than other factors in the investment selection process.

-- Financially material environmental, social and governance factors are formally incorporated in Investment Committee memorandums.
+- Financially material environmental, social, governmental factors are formally incorporated in Investment Committee memorandums.

 3. Amplify

-NB Private Markets believes that incorporating ESG considerations throughout its investment process can potentially lead to more consistent and better investment outcomes by helping to identify both financially material risks and opportunities to drive value.
-We are focused on long-term partnerships and engaging with our partners to promote ESG integration best practices.
+NB Private Markets believes that incorporating financially material environmental, social, governance considerations throughout its investment process can potentially lead to more consistent and better investment outcomes by helping to identify both financially material risks and opportunities to drive value.
+We are focused on long-term partnerships and engaging with our partners to promote sustainable investing integration best practices.

 1 Subject to Neuberger Berman’s policies and procedures, including certain information barriers within Neuberger Berman that are designed to prevent the misuse by Neuberger Berman and its personnel of material information regarding issuers of securities that has not been publicly disseminated.

 This material is intended as a broad overview of the portfolio managers’ style, philosophy and process and is subject to change without notice.
-Many of the-firm level processes described herein are subject to Neuberger Berman’s policies and procedures, including certain information barriers within Neuberger Berman that are designed to prevent the misuse of material information between the NB Private Markets teams and the public side investment and ESG teams.
+Many of the-firm level processes described herein are subject to Neuberger Berman’s policies and procedures, including certain information barriers within Neuberger Berman that are designed to prevent the misuse of material information between the NB Private Markets teams and the public side investment and Stewardship and Sustainable Investing teams.